ikostan/Build_Backend_REST_API_with_Python_and_Django/README.md

 The original course content was created by [Mark Winterbottom](https://linkedin.com/in/markwinterbottom/).

-### The main goal is to built a fully functioning REST API that can handle:
+### The main goal is to built a fully functioning REST API that can handle
 <a id="main_objectives"></a>

 - User authentication